Complexity is more

 Such a minimal cell containing, say, three ribosomes, 4 mRNA molecules, a full component of enzymes, a DNA molecule 100,000 nucleotides long and a cell membrane would be about 1000 A (1A = 10-8 cm) in diameter.
 According to Morowitz:

-We are gettinng at two facets of life.
-First, how simple a proposition is in getting to the first cell at some point of origin.
+Here are two facets of life.
+First, how simple a proposition is in getting to the first cell at the point of life's origin.
 Is that simple?
 Getting the right stuff in the package to start with runs into another probability analysis ... much like the considerations noted in the feature article on chance.
-But now, second, the level of complexity of what is inside a putative early cell is at issue.
+Second, the level of complexity of what is inside a putative early cell is at issue.
 These points are reinforced below by Morowitz and Denton:

 The smallest known a bacterial cells, Morowitz continues, have: